-Once a formal development application has been received for a major development or project, it is referred to the State Planning Commission to issue the applicant with assessment requirements.
+Once a formal development application has been received for a major development or project, it is referred to the State Planning Commission (the Commission) to issue the applicant with assessment requirements.

 The Commission identifies social, environmental and economic issues relevant to the proposed development and the assessment requirements.

-During this process, the SPC may consult with:
+During this process, the Commission may consult with: